The History of the All-Star Game - 70 Years of the Dream Classic

 Historic Moments and Memorable Matchups

 Over more than 70 years of history, the All-Star Game has produced numerous memorable moments.
-In Game 2 of the 1971 edition, Yutaka Enatsu achieved the unprecedented record of nine consecutive strikeouts.
+In Game 2 of the 1971 edition, Yutaka Enatsu achieved the unprecedented feat of striking out nine batters in a row.
 This record remains unbroken more than half a century later and is celebrated as the greatest individual achievement in All-Star history.
 In 1996, Ichiro hit an inside-the-park home run, captivating fans with his speed and elegance.
 In the 2006 All-Star Game, the Pacific League won consecutive games with overwhelming talent, reinforcing the image of 'talent in the Pacific.'
-In recent years, Shohei Ohtani participated as a two-way player in both pitching and hitting, attracting attention beyond NPB's boundaries.
+In 2018, Shohei Ohtani participated as a two-way player in both pitching and hitting, attracting attention beyond NPB's boundaries.
 These memorable moments prove that the All-Star Game is not merely an exhibition but a stage where players compete seriously.

 Evolution and Challenges of the Fan Voting System